jakemath/divop.io/README.md

 # divop.io

-A public web REST/WebSocket API suite based on the Python FastAPI framework for computing divisibility of arbitrarily large numbers.
+A fast, public REST/WebSocket API suite based on the Python FastAPI framework for computing divisibility on arbitrarily large numbers.

 Uses a C++ implementation of the general divisiblity criteria with capacity to compute on ridiculously large numbers containing 1M+ digits.